ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/getting-started.md

 * [Download](/downloads) the latest version of Ballerina.

 * If you downloaded the DEB file, use the following command to install Ballerina.
 Replace `<ballerina-home>/<ballerina-binary>.deb` with the actual file path.
-This installs Ballerina to `/usr/lib/ballerina`.
+This installs Ballerina to the `/usr/lib/ballerina` directory.

 ```
 dpkg -i /<ballerina-home>/<ballerina-binary>.deb
 ```

 * If you downloaded the RPM file, use the following command to install Ballerina.
 Replace `<ballerina-home>/<ballerina-binary>.deb` with the actual file path.
-This installs Ballerina  to `/usr/lib64/ballerina`
+This installs Ballerina to the `/usr/lib64/ballerina` directory.

 ```
 rpm -i <ballerina-binary>.rpm